Pakistani Intelligence Community: Defence intelligence services

 In Pakistan Armed Forces, there are three active-duty uniformed intelligence services.
 The Air Intelligence reports directly to the Chief of Air Staff and the Air Force leads the appointment of the director-general of the AI.
 The Naval Intelligence (NI) also directly under the Chief of Naval Staff, responsible for gaining knowledge on threats on sea and marine vicinity.
 The NI also used by the Pakistan Marines to conduct their operations.
 The Military Intelligence is tasked with taking initiatives against counterinsurgency (COIN) operations, identifying and eliminating sleeper cells, foreign military agents and other anti-Pakistani elements within Pakistan.
 It is under the Chief of Army Staff.

 Civil Armed Forces

-There are also smaller intelligence units within the Civil Armed Forces:
+There are also several smaller field intelligence units within the Civil Armed Forces: